The Battle: Negative Thinking

 When we allow ourselves to think negatively we damage our potential in many ways.
 The worst thing is that we may be so wrapped in negativity that we cannot even see that there are ways out.

 However, there is always a choice.
-The important point is your awareness of your own thoughts; then you can decide which type of thoughts you want to focus on.
+The key is your awareness of your own thoughts; then you can decide which type of thoughts you want to focus on.

-You may be deprived of everything else in this world, yet you can still choose your attitude towards it all.
+You may be deprived of everything else in this world, yet you can still choose your attitude towards what life throws at you.
 Help yourself to do that with this powerful daily affirmation.

 In the meantime, I'll give you the shortcut if you're still seeking happiness.